 This morning we witnessed an inspiring and peaceful inauguration of a new president and vice president in the very place where just two weeks ago a violent mob, fuelled by malevolent lies, stormed the capitol building, attempting to overturn the democratic election results.

 In so many places around the world we’re facing multiple intersecting crises: The Covid-19 pandemic, political unrest, racial injustice, economic hardship, climate change, and a widespread feeling of being overwhelmed by so many difficulties.

 What a turbulent time.
 Nurturing our dharma practice and establishing a resilient refuge, is essential in circumstances like these.
 We can walk back from the brink and remember what is important, trustworthy, and noble.

 It is natural to feel the impact of these alarming conditions.
 If we unconsciously react to painful feeling, resisting it and compulsively trying to avoid it, we perpetuate an anxiety producing pattern.
 I see this in myself.
-Remember, the Buddha teaches us that the Dharma is always here and now, timeless, ever inviting us to come and see for ourselves the true peaceful nature of reality.
+Remember, the heart of the Buddha’s teachings is that the Dharma is always here and now, timeless, ever inviting us to come and see for ourselves the true peaceful nature of reality.

 1) Two talks from Ajahn Chah’s Living Dhamma: “Making the Heart Good” and “Living in the World with Dhamma.”

 2) “Living with the Cobra”, a talk from The Teachings of Ajahn Chah, p.
 54

 - Breathe deeply into the sensations of this moment, and on long slow outbreaths, gently relax the tight places in the body as you savor the texture of the feeling tones.
 Practice honoring this moment as you breathe, appreciating the truth of how things actually are.
 Can we consciously be grateful to be aware and alive?